-A deeply researched international history and analysis of how a divided world ended and our present world was fashioned, as the world drifts toward another great time of choosing.
+A deeply researched international history and “exemplary study” (New York Times Book Review) of how a divided world ended and our present world was fashioned, as the world drifts toward another great time of choosing.

 This is also a story of individuals coping with uncertainty.
 They voice their hopes and fears.
 They try out desperate improvisations and careful designs.
 These were leaders who grew up in a “postwar” world, who tried to fashion something better, more peaceful, more prosperous, than the damaged, divided world in which they had come of age.
 New problems are putting their choices, and the world they made, back on the operating table.
 It is time to recall not only why they made their choices, but also just how great nations can step up to great challenges.